RittikSoni/Flutter-Release-X/README.md

   enabled: true # Whether or not to generate QR codes
   save_file: true # Flag to save the QR code image to the file system (true/false)
   show_in_command: true # Flag to show the QR code in the command line output (true/false)
-  size: 256 # The size of the generated QR code 256 x 256
+  size: 256 # The size of the generated QR code Image 256 x 256
-  error_correction_level: L # Error correction level for the QR code (L, M, Q, H)
+  error_correction_level: low # Error correction level for the QR code (low, medium, quartile, high)
-  save_path: "./release-qr-code.png" # Path where the QR code will be saved
+  save_path: "./release-qr-code.png" # Path where the QR code will be saved.
 ```

 ### Generating a GitHub Personal Access Token